ems-press/dirr/README.md

 # list all users
 dirr $DIRECTUS_URL/users

-# filter users by last name, sort login date in descending order
+# filter users by last name and sort by last login date in descending order
 dirr $DIRECTUS_URL/users filter[last_name][_contains]=="A%" sort==-last_access

 # create new item in a collection